 I organize the Learning Analytics Seminar Series at Teachers College.

-Teachers College now offers a Concentration in Learning Analytics, within the Masters program in Cognitive Studies in Education.
+Teachers College now offers a Focus in Learning Analytics, within the Masters program in Cognitive Studies in Education.

 Follow my research group on Twitter or Facebook.